 In 1997, Jim applied for a certificate to provide a Stehekin-based ferry service between points on Lake Chelan.
 Not surprisingly, the monopoly holder, Lake Chelan Boat Company, protested Jim’s application.
 In August 1998, after a hearing that saw 18 witnesses testify, the WUTC denied a certificate, finding a lack of evidence that Lake Chelan Boat Company failed to provide “reasonable and adequate service.”
 Revealing the protectionist nature of the public convenience and necessity requirement, the WUTC found it particularly problematic that Jim’s proposed service would “tak[e] business from Lake Chelan Boat Company.”

 Several years later, in November 2006, Jim sought to provide another boat service on the lake: a Stehekin-based, year-round, on-call boat, which Jim believed fell within a “charter service” exemption to the public convenience and necessity requirement.
-Because some of the docks on the lake are federally owned, he applied to the U.S. Forest Service for a special-use permit to use the docks in conjunction with the business.
+Because many of the docks on the lake are federally owned, he applied to the U.S. Forest Service for a special-use permit to use the docks in conjunction with the business.
 Before it could issue the permit, the Forest Service had to confirm with the WUTC that Jim’s proposed service was, in fact, exempt from the certificate requirement.
 At first, WUTC staff opined that Jim did not need a certificate.
 But soon thereafter, Lake Chelan Boat Company contacted the WUTC and Forest Service to express concern about Jim’s plan.
 WUTC staff abruptly “changed its opinion” and informed Jim that he would need a certificate of public convenience and necessity.
 After some further equivocating by the WUTC staff, the Forest Service’s district ranger wrote to the WUTC’s executive director requesting his opinion as to whether Jim needed a certificate.
 The executive director, however, never provided the opinion, and Jim was therefore unable to obtain a special use permit from the Forest Service.